 Whichever flux you use, you want to make sure it’s a no-clean gel flux that’s specifically designed for PCB work.
 I also like to use flux that comes in a syringe dispenser.

 I haven’t observed a great deal of difference between solder pastes, but I use ChipQuick SMD291AX10 37% lead, 63% tin, no clean solder paste.
 It works very nicely.

 Having a sharp blade is extremely important.
 Lots of people favour the X-Acto knives, but I have always preferred using surgical scalpels.
 I use Swann-Morton #10 blades, which fit onto a #3 handle.
 They have a sharp point, as well as a curved blade.
 The curve is incredibly useful for scraping.
 The handles and blades can both be purchased on eBay.

 Keep in mind that these blades are designed specifically for cutting skin, so be bloody careful when using them.
 I managed to embed one in my elbow about 20 years ago, and I suspect I came very close to doing some serious nerve damage.

 Solder wick (or braid) is woven copper with a coating of flux, and is specifically designed to draw in solder when heat is applied.
 It’s incredibly useful stuff for cleaning pads or removing stubborn bits of solder.
-It comes in a variety of widths, but I prefer the 2.0mm stuff.
-For those in Australia, it can be purchased from the Jaycar chain of stores.
+It comes in a variety of widths, but I prefer to use Goot Wick 2.0mm braid.